 A certificate program in animal assisted therapy provides students with an introduction to the theories behind human-animal interactions and the 'human-animal bond.'
 Certificate programs in animal assisted therapy are interdisciplinary and include courses related both to animal welfare and to human psychology.
 Most programs require a bachelor's degree in a concurrent field and include a research project or capstone project.
 Some programs are offered online.

 Students enrolled in an animal assisted therapy certificate program study the basics of animal behavior and genetics.
 They also study the basics of human growth and development, emotional and mental disabilities, human psychology and other behavioral disorders.
 Some common course topics include:

 - Working with animals

 - History of animal assisted therapy

 - Animal assisted interventions

 Individuals who get their certification in animal assisted therapy may go on to start their own practice - becoming independent contractors through the use of the main degree they obtain.
 Having a thorough educational background in animal assisted therapy can be useful to professionals working in several different careers.
 Some of these include:

 - Patient services technician

 Some individuals who earn animal assisted therapy certificates can find work as social and human service assistants.
-Employment opportunities in this field were predicted to grow 28% during the 2010-2020 decade, according to the U.S. Bureau of Labor Statistics (BLS) - a much faster-than-average rate.
-As of 2012, social and human service assistants earned an average of $14.85 per hour, notes the BLS.
+Employment opportunities in this field were predicted to grow 13% during the 2018-2028 decade, according to the U.S. Bureau of Labor Statistics (BLS) - a much faster-than-average rate.
+As of 2018, social and human service assistants earned a mean annual wage of $35,830.

 Certification and Continuing Education